Top Email Marketing Strategies For Dropshipping & eCommerce

 Google and social media are great for getting discovered by new customers, but email remains the best way to build and grow existing relationships over time.

-Email is also a crucial component of encouraging repeat business.
-Having customers come back and buy again is important for online businesses because it helps keep your average cost of acquisition down.
+Plus, email is a crucial component of encouraging repeat business.
+In other words, having customers come back and buy again is important for online businesses because it helps lower your average cost of acquisition.

 - Acquiring a new customer can cost five times more than retaining an existing customer.